mreishus/aoc/2015/writeups/day07.md

 Here, I put all of the gates in a list and repeatedly iterated over the entire list, searching for any gate that had two input values specified, but no output determined yet.
-This is not the most efficient - perhaps a topological sort would have been needed - but it was sufficient and, YAGNI.
+This is not the most efficient - perhaps a topological sort would have been better - but it was sufficient and, YAGNI.

 Also, my Python "Gate" dataclass is a little too complex: Calls to the constructor are quite ugly.